 All local SOSS hosts next establish TCP connections to every host in the remote store and then begin forwarding object updates to the remote store.
 Since all local hosts participate in handling local object updates, they can concurrently replicate these updates to the remote store.
 This maximizes both the throughput and scalability of data replication.
 Likewise, it helps ensure that data replication is not interrupted if a host in either the local or remote store should fail.

 If the communications link to a remote store fails or if all hosts in the remote store fail, object replication pauses, and the local store signals an Unknown status.
 Each host in the local store repeatedly attempts to reconnect to all known gateway addresses for the remote store.
 Object replication automatically resumes once the TCP connections are re-established.

-To avoid adding latency to local access requests, object replication completes asynchronously with respect to local updates.
 For each object update to be replicated, a descriptor of approximately 320 bytes (not including object metadata) is enqueued in memory within the local StateServer service.
 (For efficiency, object data is not copied to the replication request queues.)
 If the rate of object replication is lower than the rate of local object updates or if the remote store cannot be reached, an increasing amount of memory will be consumed within the local SOSS store to buffer these outbound descriptors.

 The local SOSS store automatically stops enqueuing replication requests and flushes all enqueued descriptors if the memory consumed for all stored objects and descriptors reaches a specified threshold on any host.
 This threshold can be set using the repl_threshold configuration parameter (see Configuration Parameters).
 In this situation, some replication requests will be permanently lost, and the remote store will not receive all objects from the local store.
 It is important to use a highly reliable and fast communication link to the remote store to avoid interrupting replication and losing object updates.